QuantEcon/imf_2024/day_2/morning/wealth_dynamics.md

     return z
 ```

-Here's two functions that update the aggregate state and household wealth.
+Here's a function that updates household wealth by one period, taking the
+current value of the aggregate shock.

 ```{code-cell} ipython3
 @numba.jit